 Sun Protection Factor or SPF measures how long the sunscreen will protect your skin from harmful UVB rays.
-There are different ratings of SPF for different sunscreens such as SPF 15, SPF 35 and so on.
-The number after SPF represents the duration you are protected from the UV rays and beyond that time, you should reapply the sunscreen.
-For example, if your skin normally burns after 10 mins in the sun, then an SPF 30 sunscreen means you can stay out in the sun for approximately 300 minutes without your skin burning.
+There are different ratings of SPF for different sunscreens, such as SPF 15, SPF 35 and so on.
+The number after SPF represents the duration you are protected from the UV rays, and beyond that time, you should reapply for the sunscreen.
+For example, if your skin normally burns after 10 mins in the sun, an SPF 30 sunscreen means you can stay out for approximately 300 minutes without your skin burning.

 PA+ is the protection grade of UVA.
-The plus sign represents the strength of protection and it ranges from PA+ to PA++++.
-This is mostly used in Asian countries as a replacement for persistent pigment darkening (PPD) measures.
-PA+ is the basic level of skin protection against UVA while PA++++ indicates extremely high levels.
+The plus sign represents the strength of protection, and it ranges from PA+ to PA++++.
+PA+ is the basic level of skin protection against UVA, while PA++++ indicates extremely high levels.
+This is mostly used in Asian countries to replace persistent pigment darkening (PPD) measures.

 Type of Korean Sunscreens – Mineral, Chemical, and Hybrid

 Mineral sunscreens have mainly two ingredients – titanium dioxide and zinc dioxide.
-These sunscreens from the Korean skin care brands protect the skin by reflecting the UV rays.
+These sunscreens from Korean skincare brands protect the skin by reflecting the UV rays.

-Chemical sunscreens have many more ingredients as compared to mineral sunscreens and they all work in different ways.
+Chemical sunscreens have many more ingredients than mineral sunscreens, and they all work in different ways.
 The chemical sunscreens convert the UV rays into heat and thus protect the skin from any damage.